Rent or Buy a Home?

 The Down Payment.
 Initial deposits on your mortgage can range from 0% to 25% or higher.
 Even with low or no down payments, other mortgage lending fees can apply.
 USDA and VA home loans are 0% down, but the fees add up to a small down payment.
 Talk to a lender.
 You can contact us for details on home loans too.
 What is the best home loan for me?

 Earnest Money.
 What is earnest money?
 A lot of first time buyers ask us this question. $500 is the usual amount.
 It’s a good faith sum for the seller.
 You get these funds back at closing.

 Home Inspections.
 Home inspection costs vary depending on the size and type of property.
 Expect to pay $300 - $500.

 Home Appraisal.
 The national average cost per MortgageNewsDaily.com is $200-$400.
 In some states the cost exceeds $500.

 Closing Costs.
 This expense runs home buyers an average of $3,500 - $5,000.
-We excel at getting our clients closing costs covered.
-See our reviews and work with us!
+I excel at getting my clients closing costs covered.
+See my reviews and work with us!
 Closing costs include several expenses.
 Title service, lender’s title insurance, mortgage lender origination fee, gov’t recording charges and tax servicing fees.

 Home Warranty.
 A policy that protects your property, don’t dismiss this coverage.
 A good home warranty costs an average of $350 - $600 per year.
 Make sure you shop for a quality policy.
 Do some research about how claims are paid.
 Look for reviews!